 Award nomination form can be found here.

-The Sinquefield Innovation Space is proud to present the 2025 Quest for Eagle Merit Badge Series at the Scouting Adventure Center.
+The Sinquefield Innovation Space is proud to present the 2026 Pathway to Eagle Merit Badge Series at the Scouting Adventure Center.

 Dates for each Merit Badge are listed below.
 The Merit Badge offered will vary month-to-month.
 Please Check-out the Registration Page below for details on upcoming Merit Badges being offered.

-Quest for Eagle Merit Badge Series Dates for 2025:
+Pathway to Eagle Merit Badge Series Dates for 2026:

 Learn More & Register Here!